 It’s Never Too Late to Get Help

 Taking that first step into recovery can be intimidating, especially for older people.
 It might seem like giving up substance use is not worth the effort, but it is.
 You deserve to live healthily, no matter your age.
 One of the best ways to achieve sobriety is to set an arrangement with your family.
-Deni Carise, an expert in addiction treatment, has laid out a list for older people struggling with substance abuse.
+Here is a list of facts for older people struggling with substance abuse.

 The Mortality statistic–More Americans are dying from drug overdose than ever before.
 Between 2000 and 2014, a half-million Americans died from overdosing on drugs.